The Effects of a High-Fat/Cholesterol Diet on the Intestine of Rats Were Attenuated by Sparassis latifolia Polysaccharides

 Sparassis latifolia polysaccharides; intestinal cholesterol metabolism disorder; gut microbiota; short-chain fatty acids

 Research background.
 Sparassis latifolia polysaccharides can regulate lipids and cholesterol in serum and liver.
-However, little is known about the regulation mechanism of Sparassis latifolia polysaccharides on cholesterol metabolism and especially the causal relationship with gut microbiota regulation.
-This study will provide a theoretical basis for the cholesterol-lowering mechanism of Sparassis latifolia polysaccharides and the further development of functional foods.
+However, little is known about the regulation mechanism of the polysaccharides on cholesterol metabolism and especially the causal relationship with gut microbiota regulation.
+This study will provide a theoretical basis for the cholesterol-lowering mechanism of Sparassis latifolia polysaccharides and further development of functional foods.

 Experimental approach.
-In this study, we investigated the regulation mechanism of Sparassis latifolia polysaccharides on intestinal cholesterol metabolism in high-fat and high-cholesterol diet-fed rats.
-Briefly, enzyme colorimetric microplate method was used to determine the content of fecal bile acid.
-Gas chromatography-mass spectrometry technology was used to detect the content of cholesterol and fecal alcohol in feces.
-HE staining method was applied to observe the changes of small intestine tissue structure.
-The related genes expressions of jejunum and ileum were detected by real-time fluorescent quantitative polymerase chain reaction.
-The related protein expressions of jejunum were studied by using western blot.
-High-throughput sequencing technology was used to detect the intestinal flora changes of the cecal contents. gas chromatography-mass spectrometry technology was applied to detect the content of short-chain fatty acids in the cecal contents.
+In this study, we investigated how the regulation mechanism of Sparassis latifolia polysaccharides affects intestinal cholesterol metabolism in high-fat and high-cholesterol diet-fed rats.
+Briefly, enzyme colorimetric microplate assay was used to determine the concentration of faecal bile acid.
+Gas chromatography-mass spectrometry was used to detect the content of cholesterol and alcohol in faeces.
+Haematoxylin and eosin staining method was applied to observe the changes in the structure of the small intestine tissue.
+The related gene expressions in jejunum and ileum were detected by real-time fluorescent quantitative polymerase chain reaction.
+The related protein expressions in jejunum were studied by using Western blot.
+High-throughput sequencing was used to detect the intestinal flora changes of the caecal contents.
+Gas chromatography-mass spectrometry was applied to detect the concentration of short-chain fatty acids in the caecal content.

 Results and conclusions.
-The results showed that Sparassis latifolia polysaccharides could improve the intestinal morphological structure and physiological indices in rats with high-fat and high-cholesterol diet.
-Moreover, it could improve intestinal cholesterol metabolism disorder induced by high-fat and high-cholesterol diets via reducing the levels of HMGCR, NPC1L1, ACAT2, MTP, ASBT and IBABP mRNA or protein, increasing ABCG8 mRNA expression.
-In addition, it could also increase the relative abundance of Bacteroides, Butyricicoccus, Parabacteroides, Parasutteerella and Alloprevotella and the short-chain fatty acids content, to comprehensively regulate the intestinal cholesterol metabolism.
+The results showed that Sparassis latifolia polysaccharides could improve the intestinal morphological structure and physiological indices in rats fed high-fat and high-cholesterol diet.
+Moreover, it could improve intestinal cholesterol metabolism disorder induced by high-fat and high-cholesterol diets via the reduction of the expression of HMGCR, NPC1L1, ACAT2, MTP, ASBT and IBABP mRNA or protein, increasing ABCG8 mRNA expression.
+In addition, it could also increase the relative abundance of Bacteroides, Butyricicoccus, Parabacteroides, Parasutteerella and Alloprevotella and the short-chain fatty acid concentration, to comprehensively regulate the intestinal cholesterol metabolism.
 The metabolomics analysis found that Sparassis latifolia polysaccharides could affect lipid, carbohydrate and other related metabolites.
 Some biomarkers associated with cholesterol metabolism correlated significantly with the abundance of specific intestinal microbiota.

 Novelty and scientific contribution.
-These findings indicated that Sparassis latifolia polysaccharides could attenuate intestinal cholesterol metabolism disorder correlating with modulating gut microbiota and improving host metabolism.
-It provides theoretical support for the development of Sparassis latifolia as a new resource food.
+These findings indicate that Sparassis latifolia polysaccharides could attenuate intestinal cholesterol metabolism disorder, correlating with modulating gut microbiota and improving host metabolism.
+They provide theoretical support for the development of Sparassis latifolia as a new food resource.